 Best Tips for Submitting a Diversity Scholarship Application

-Universities these days are focused on having a diverse community in their programs.
-They even offer scholarships to ensure it.
-While it is easy to go about your diversity scholarship application; however, the essay portion can be difficult.
+Universities today are focused on having a diverse community in their programs.
+They even offer scholarships to ensure this.
+While it is easy to apply for a diversity scholarship, the essay portion can be difficult.

 ADVERTISEMENT

-A diverse student body ensures that there are different perspectives in your learning space.
-This helps students to broaden their knowledge and grow as a person.
-It also prepares for the global workspace the students might enter after University.
+A diverse student body ensures different perspectives in your learning space.
+This helps students broaden their knowledge and grow as individuals.
+It also prepares them for the global workspace they might enter after university.

-It is through your essay that the scholarship committee is going to decide whether you contribute to this goal.
-Read on to learn about the best tips for submitting an application for a diversity scholarship.
+The scholarship committee will decide whether your essay contributes to this goal.
+Read on to learn the best tips for applying for a diversity scholarship.

 ADVERTISEMENT